PoCInnovation/Workshops/ai/X.Gradio interface/README.md

 <p align="center"><img src="./images/model.png" alt="Model" style="width: 500px"></p>

-Create a class called `model` that will contain the model of your application in the `neural_network.py` file.
+Create a class called `model` that will contain the model of your application in the `neural_network.py` file in `app` folder.

 For your parameters, you will know this informations:
 - Size of image: 32x32x3